kckenneth/Cassandra/streaming_tweet.md

 # Streaming Tweet and Processing

-In this exercise, we're going to stream Tweeet with parameters such as
+In this exercise, we're going to stream Tweet with parameters such as
 1. total duration (TotD),
 2. Interval (Intv),
 3. Top most occurring hashtags (TpHT), and